vackosar/vackosar.github.io/_drafts/2024-02-20-synthetic-data.md

 You may need:
 1. either more general model that was essentially trained one something similar to the target data needed,
 2. or you need a real data that is close to the required data, and perform only an easy modification to match the required data distribution.

+Another way of looking at 2, is that you can use other data, which was trained into LLM to shift the output distribution the way you want.
+For example in a way polishing the LLM behaviour by making it consistent with selected good patterns in the other data, which are extracted and applied with instructions, which leads to generation of good synthetic data.

 ## Verification of Synthetic Data